A thinking companion to the PMA Blueprint — looking at the years to 2050.

 Anonymous mapping of where visitors slow down, where awe occurs, where confusion lives.

 Live coastal light, weather, and tide data woven into the optical tradition that runs from Homer through the Wyeths.
 A gallery that knows what day it is.
+The data feeds already exist — NOAA Buoy 44007, GMRI climate dashboards, Maine DMR.
+Built on the curatorial memory layer described above.

 These are sketches, not recommendations.
 The point is the direction, not the shopping list.